 To get started, globally install the

 debugbear Node module and generate an API key.
-You'll also need to know the ID of the page you want to analyze.
+You'll also need to know the ID of the page you want to test.

-The command below will analyze the page and show it in the normal results view.
+The command below will test the page and show it in the normal results view.

 DEBUGBEAR_API_KEY=... debugbear --pageId=... --waitForResult